Workplace Branding: A Quick Win

 The Millennial Factor

-The millennial-dominated workforce asks tough questions of employers – unlike previous generations, they have little expectation of a career for life and are comfortable moving jobs/organisations/countries to find fulfilling work.
+The millennial-dominated workforce asks tough questions of employers – unlike previous generations, they have little expectation of a career for life and are comfortable moving jobs/organizations/countries to find fulfilling work.
 Accustomed to having the best digital devices in their pockets, they want to work somewhere that offers the same cutting-edge experience.
 They are also totally at ease with online collaboration or sharing, and like to work in a social, interactive way.
 For older generations, flexibility is vital.
 As more and more parents share childcare responsibilities, men and women are looking for opportunities to work from somewhere other than the office.
 It may be a home, a remote office, or a co-working space.

 More Than a Place to Work